webdew-logo-new_v2-1

 • Put some invalid inputs in the input fields like username, password, text boxes, etc., and see how the website reacts to these invalid inputs.

-Watch this short video clip to understand how a website testing is performed.
+Watch this short video clip to understand how website testing is performed.

 Wrapping Up